tomzox/nxtvepg/README.md

 The MS Windows version supports only analog TV cards that are supported via the separately provided WDM driver interface DLL `VbiAcqWdmDrv.dll`.
 Pre-requisite for that is a vendor-provided WDM driver module that supports "VBI" decoding (e.g. teletext).
-Digital TV cards (DVB) ard currently not supported for MS Windows.
+Digital TV cards (DVB) are currently not supported for MS Windows.

 ### Linux software requirements